SABBAHS/animal-quiz/README.md

 - On my personal phone, iPhone 14 pro max, when you click on a button once it makes echoeing sound which is unlike anything ive tested anywhere else, issue is left unresolved.

-## User experience summery
-- Easy for users to understand the purpose of the game, as it is immediately evident due to the layout, and the subheading tells the user that there will be 10 questions to answer so that the user is aware of how long it will be for.
-- The 'Next' button is disabled until the user selects an answer.
-- When the answer is selected the user will promptly learn if the answer was incorrect or correct.
-- Also when an answer is selected the other options are disabled to prevent the user from cheating i.e. reselecting and deselecting.
-- There is no stopping the user from restarting the quiz mid-way by refreshing the page which will automatically restart, however, I expect the user to complete it by the end.
-- All buttons feature a 'click' sound, adding to the interactivity.
-- Once the user has reached the end of the 10 questions, their score will appear on the screen, the 'next' button will disappear and there will be a 'Play Again' button to restart the game and shuffle the questions.

 ## Validation